Gateway to America

 As students look at pictures and experience virtually, they can imagine the noise and commotion of the crowds of people waiting to be processed.
 Students can see the hopeful faces of those who were about to begin their new lives in America and the anxious expressions of those who were unsure if they would be allowed to stay.

-Students will learn about specific rooms found at Ellis Island like the Baggage Room.
+Students will learn about specific rooms found at Ellis Island, like the Baggage Room.
 Here, immigrants had their belongings searched and inspected for anything that could pose a threat to public health or safety.
 This was also the place where any items deemed unnecessary or too large were confiscated.
 Rooms like the Baggage Room are important for students to learn about so they can understand what immigrants went through to experience life here in America.
-Also, make sure student understand the value of living there in America or the freedoms that citizens have here.
+Also, make sure students understand the value of living in America and the freedoms that citizens have here.
 If you teach the Bill of Rights, this is a great opportunity to review that content.

 The Registry Room, where immigrants were questioned about their backgrounds and medical histories.
 They were also asked to provide documentation, such as passports and birth certificates.
 If an immigrant was deemed healthy and had all the necessary documentation, they were allowed to proceed to the next stage of the process.
-Make sure to highlight these was to keep immigrants save as well as other Americans.
+Make sure to highlight these ways to keep immigrants safe as well as other Americans.

 Ellis Island Inspections